 Astrobites is written by graduate students around the world.
 Each year, some of our authors move on with their career, and we need new, passionate, talented science communicators to join our team!
-Read on to find out why you should apply when the application comes out later this week.
+Read on to find out why you should apply, and when you are ready, you can apply here.

 P.S.
 If you are an undergrad, you can submit a post on your research here, or anyone can submit a guest post here!
 Also consider signing up for @astrotweeps, which features a new astronomer or planetary scientist each week.